 360 Abnormal Psychology (4, FaSp) The commonly diagnosed behavior pathologies; biological, social, cultural, and developmental antecedents of abnormal behavior; principles of learning, perception, and motivation, as they relate to psychopathology.
 Not open to students with credit in PSYC 461.
-Prerequisite: PSYC 100 or departmental approval.

-361 Introduction to Clinical Psychology (4, Irregular) Introduction to the scientist-practitioner model of clinical psychology, including research methods, psychological assessment and diagnosis, psychotherapeutic interventions, and treatment of special populations.
 Prerequisite: PSYC 100.

+361 Introduction to Clinical Psychology

+(4, Irregular) Introduction to the scientistpractitioner model of clinical psychology, including research methods, psychological assessment and diagnosis, psychotherapeutic interventions, and treatment of special populations.
+Prerequisite: PSYC 100.

 366 Personality (4, Sp) Major theories of human personality; problems of measurement, experimentation, and theory construction as applied to personality theory.
-Prerequisite: PSYC 100 or departmental approval.
+Prerequisite: PSYC 100.